 - Any squad not shooting the stages in the instructed order.
 Skipping bays without the direction of the match director, will result in a 3 second procedural penalty for each member of that squad for each violation. - An unloaded sight picture of no more than six (6) targets is allowed with or without a firearm in hand, once the 'Load and Make Ready' command has been given the finger must remain outside of trigger guard.
 The Athlete may take one loaded sight picture of one (1) target during their pre-shot routine before each string.
 The Athlete may not 'dry fire' during their pre-shot routine.
-A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - Failure to point at the start cone (creeping), movement, or jumping before the start signal sounds. - A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - If competition is held with multiple stages on one bay, shooting at the wrong targets.
+A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - Failure to point at the start cone (creeping), movement, or jumping before the start signal sounds.
+A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - If competition is held with multiple stages on one bay, shooting at the wrong targets.
 A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - Starting with the finger within the trigger guard.
+A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - Reloading with the finger within the trigger guard.
+A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - After the "Unload and Show Clear" command, Athletes are not permitted to catch the ejected cartridge.
 A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural.

-- Reloading with the finger within the trigger guard.
-A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural. - After the "Unload and Showing Clear" command, Athletes are not permitted to catch the ejected cartridge.
-A verbal warning will be given for the 1st violation, the 2nd violation will result in a procedural.

 When a Safety Officer or Score Keeper calls a missed target, it is the Athlete or coach's responsibility to appeal the decision at the end of that string of fire.
 The Safety Officer and/or Score Keeper will then go down range and check the target before the next string of fire.
 Once the next string of fire begins, there will be NO further opportunity to appeal the call.
+Athletes will be allowed one appeal per gun per stage of fire at a match.
+If that appeal is lost no further appeals for that gun at that stage will be allowed.
+If the Athlete is successful on that appeal, they are allowed to appeal again with that gun at the stage of fire until they lose an appeal.